La Niña forecast: NOAA gives update for spring - NewsBreak

 That’s according to the latest forecast from the National Oceanic and Atmospheric Administration’s Climate Prediction Center forecast, which was released late last week.

 NOAA says there’s an approximately 77% chance that La Niña conditions will linger between March and May.
-Forecasters also favor the transition back to neutral occurring from June to August, giving that a 57% chance.New York girl missing since 2019 found under stairs
+Forecasters also favor the transition back to neutral occurring from June to August, giving that a 57% chance.Hidalgo County DA candidates prepare for primaries

 La Niña typically brings drier conditions to the southern half of the country and more rain and snow to pockets of the northern half.